wfk-tokunaga/they-commerce/README.md

 # They-Commerce

-They-Commerce is the backend of a e-commerce site that uses Express.js, Sequelize, and MySql.
+They-Commerce is the backend of a e-commerce site that uses Express.js, Sequelize, and MySQL.

 ## Video Guides